silverstripe/silverstripe-framework/docs/en/topics/datamodel.md

 `http://<mysite>/dev/build`

 <div class="notice" markdown='1'>
-Note: You need to be logged in as an administrator to perform this command.
+Note: You need to be logged in as an administrator to perform this command, unless your site is in "[dev mode](/topics/debugging)", or the command is run through CLI.
 </div>

 ## Querying Data